 Turda Salt Mine

-Then we will head to Jidvei, where is the largest wine producer in Transylvania.
+Then we will head to Jidvei, which is the largest wine producer in Transylvania.
 We will visit the winery’s castle, built in the 16th-17th centuries, and then we will have lunch accompanied by wine tasting and followed by a walk through the vineyards.

 Bethlen-Haller Castle – photo source jidvei.ro